nmarkari/BI-205-HW1/README.md

 ....outputs: y_pred (dictionary of cell_instance:predicted class as a number)

-Running main_notebook.ipynb downloads the data, preprocesses it, generates "preprocessed_data.csv", makes and saves the correlation heatmap, trains the logistic regression classifier, makes and saves the confusion matrix, and saves the model parameters. "full_data.csv" is the full data from all 40 images, named separately to prevent it from being overwritten when testing out main_notebook.ipynb.
+Running main_notebook.ipynb downloads the data, preprocesses it, generates "full_preprocessed_data.csv", makes and saves the correlation heatmap, trains the neural network, makes and saves the confusion matrix, and saves the model parameters.